garrandall/popular-music-data/tracks/baby-sittin--boogie-buzz-clifford.md

 He is a hully-gully-bouncin-baby-boy
 You know the record player is his favorite toy
-And dont forget hes eveybodys pride and joy
+And don't forget hes eveybodys pride and joy
-When he goes (ooo-ah-ge-he)
+When he goes (oo-ah-ge-he)

 (Yo-a-ah-ah)